 The Management Board has formally adopted this policy and will review its content annually or sooner if there are any legislative changes or new good practice guidance.

-The management board will receive an annual report from the designated person to monitor both the volume and progress of cases where a concern has been raised to ensure that the theatre is meeting its duties in respect of safeguarding.
+The Management Board will receive an annual report from the designated person(s) to monitor both the volume and progress of cases where a concern has been raised to ensure that the theatre is meeting its duties in respect of safeguarding.